jgigault/HOWTO-quadruply-linked-list/README_STEP4.md

 			// Check if 'X' is encountered
 			if (current_pt->value == 'X')
 			{
-				// Replace 'X' by the current index fill_island(current_pt, index);
+				// Replace all 'X' of the current island by the current index fill_island(current_pt, index);

 				// Incremente the index